gkolli/ClickBait/README.md

 # ClickBait
-Point and Click game - try to catch the square!
+Click the moving square target on the screen.
+User is also able to view points scored.